Immaculate103/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 7 is a script that creates a new global variable.
 Task 8 is a a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 Task 9 is a script that prints the result of POWER divided by DIVIDE, followed by a new line.
-Task 10 is a a script that displays the result of BREATH to the power LOVE.
+Task 10 is a script that displays the result of BREATH to the power LOVE.
+Task 11 is a a script that converts a number from base 2 to base 10.